HkerVit/TikTok-Private-API/README.md

 ### `❗` Disclaimers
-> **Warning** I'm not responsible for anything that may happen, such as, API Blocking, Account Termination, etc.
+> **Warning** I'm not responsible for anything that may happen, such as, API blocking, account termination, etc.
 >
 > **Note** This is for educational purposes only.